timescale/docs/use-timescale/data-tiering/tour-data-tiering.md

 synchronously move the chunk to the object storage tier, but instead schedules the chunk for migration.
-In the background, a cloud service will asynchronously migrate the chunk to the object storage tier, and only mark the chunk as migrated (and delete it from within the database’s primary storage) once it has been durably stored in the the object storage tier.
+In the background, a cloud service will asynchronously migrate the chunk to the object storage tier, and only mark the chunk as migrated (and delete it from within the database's primary storage) once it has been durably stored in the object storage tier.

 You can view chunks in the tiering queue, that is, chunks that are scheduled to be tiered, by using this query.